Reserves Info for Faculty

 Amount and Substantiality

-Only a small portion of a copyrighted work (i.e. a chapter or no more than ten percent of a book, one article from a single issue of a journal) may be accepted for electronic reserves without obtaining copyright permission.
+Only a small portion of a copyrighted work may be accepted for electronic reserves without obtaining copyright permission.

-Materials that the Libraries deem to exceed those limits will not be placed on reserve until written permission has been obtained from the copyright holder.
+Materials that the Libraries deem to exceed those limits will not be placed on reserve within Copyright Clearance permission received.

 Each reserve item must include a copyright notice from the publication to inform users that the work may be protected by copyright law.